A two year trial of transparent fuel price reporting to give Queenslanders access to real-time information was due to expire in December.

 “Making use out of this data, takes the work out of driving around to find the cheapest fuel.
 Or even worse, filling up at the one closest to you which may be the dearest.”

-RACQ research showed the monthly average price of unleaded petrol (ULP) in Rockhampton fell from 145 cents per litre (cpl) in February to 101.2cpl in May due to COVID-19 and a price war between Saudi Arabia and Russia.
-Similarly, Gladstone prices fell from 140.7cpl to 97.8cpl.
+RACQ research showed the monthly average price of unleaded petrol (ULP) in Toowoomba fell from 147.7 cents per litre (cpl) in February to 102.3cpl in April due to COVID-19 and a price war between Saudi Arabia and Russia.

-Ms Smith said while the global oil price had since recovered somewhat, Rockhampton prices were still relatively cheap with an average ULP price of 115.7cpl in August and 110.4cpl in Gladstone.
+Ms Smith said while the global oil price had since recovered somewhat, Toowoomba prices were still relatively cheap with an average ULP price of 123.7cpl in August.

 “We applaud locals for shopping around, making use of real time fuel pricing data, and using people power to drive down prices,” she said.